ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 #### Two-dimensional arrays

-In JavaScript, arrays as is are one-dimensional: it's just a list.
+In JavaScript, arrays as-is are one-dimensional: it's just a list.
 But if you create a list of lists, it suddenly becomes similar to two-dimensional arrays in other languages!

 ```js
 var myMap = [